Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 We named our model OJ_Demo.
 You can build models from many datasets, just give them different names to avoid overwriting any models you want to keep around.

-### Workflow: Price Review and Setting
+### Workflow 1: Price Review and Setting

 Now that our model is built, we get to the main function of the solution, which is to enable a pricing manager to optimize prices offered.
-The wokflow starts with the Pricing Suggestion worksheet.
+The wokflow starts with revieving the Pricing Suggestion dashboard tab.
-Every row in the worksheet is a pricing suggestion.
-You review all the items on that report, checking the PowerBi dashboard or interrogating the model through Excel if you need more detail on that item.
-For each item whose price you decide to change, you enter the new price.
-When done, you use the Upload service to let the system know to start tracking the impact of the price change.
-Here is the workflow in a picture.
+You pick suggestions from the dashboard, analyze them individually, and set new prices.

 ![Price Setting Workflow](../images/PriceSettingWorkflow.png)